KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+** NOTICE **
+I've received several messages of people upgrading to 2.0.1.1 reporting that OneDrive stopped syncing for them after upgrading.
+I'm trying to fix this in the code.
+In the meantime you can easily fix this yourself by deleting your existing KeePass sync config through Tools > OneRiveSync Options and hitting CTRL+S again to set up your sync again.
+After this it should work again.
+If not, let me know.

 Version 2.0.1.1 - January 12, 2018

 - Upgraded KoenZomers.OneDrive.Api to v2.1.0.1 in which several issues with uploading to shared drives have been fixed